The Lincoln Project: Post-election

 In January 2021, responding to a magazine article accusing him of sexual misconduct spanning a period of years, co-founder John Weaver acknowledged having sent inappropriate sexual messages to multiple men, for which he apologized.
 According to The New York Times, Weaver offered young men professional support in exchange for sex; that report also accused him of cultivating a non-sexual online relationship with a fourteen-year-old boy and then engaging in "sexual banter" with him after his eighteenth birthday.
 Following the revelations, the Lincoln Project said "John's statement speaks for itself".
 It later issued a follow-up statement describing him as "a predator, a liar, and an abuser" and denouncing his "deplorable and predatory behavior".
+They denied having any knowledge of the allegations against Weaver until learning of it after it was revealed by The New York Times and other media, a claim vociferously denied by numerous members of the Project, who insisted that they had raised the issue with leadership many months earlier.

 On February 5, 2021, Jennifer Horn, a founder, resigned from the organization, citing Weaver's misconduct.
-In addition, Ron Steslow, Mike Madrid, and George Conway, all founders and board members, had also left the organization by February 2021.
+In addition, Ron Steslow, Mike Madrid, and George Conway, all founders and board members, had also left the organization by February 2021, the first two after disputes within the organization over power and money.
 On February 11, the Lincoln Project announced plans for an external investigation to review Weaver's conduct during his tenure with the group.
-On February 12, Steve Schmidt, a founder, and several other advisors also resigned.
+On February 12, several other advisors also resigned.
+Steve Schmidt, a founder, also resigned from the board due to his involvement in leaking Horn's private direct messages; however, he remained with the Lincoln Project until November 2021.

-The Lincoln Project prepared to sue Trump lawyer Rudy Giuliani for defamation after he claimed in a broadcast interview with Steve Bannon that the organization had planned the January 6, storming of the Capitol.
+The Lincoln Project prepared to sue Trump lawyer Rudy Giuliani for defamation after he claimed in a broadcast interview with Steve Bannon that the organization had planned the January 6 storming of the Capitol.
 Giuliani said he relied on an anonymous source and offered no evidence for his allegations.
-The Lincoln Project sent him a three-page letter on January 29, 2021, that read in part, "You committed a textbook act of defamation.
+The Lincoln Project sent him a three-page letter on January 29, 2021, that read in part "You committed a textbook act of defamation.
 You publicly accused The Lincoln Project of an infamous and criminal act that it had nothing to do with, as you very well know."
 They demanded an apology by February 3.

 In October 2021, a group of five people organized by the Lincoln Project, carrying tiki-torches and dressed like the white supremacists who marched in Charlottesville, Virginia in 2017, appeared in front of the campaign bus of Glenn Youngkin, the Republican nominee for governor of Virginia in the 2021 election.
 They called the stunt "a demonstration" designed to highlight "Youngkin's continued failure to denounce Donald Trump's 'very fine people on both sides'" comment.
 The stunt was criticized by Youngkin's campaign, as well as by the campaign of his rival Democratic nominee Terry McAuliffe and others.